sternsc/FonaDyn-3-1-2/matlab/_ReadMe.txt

 The m-file "runDemos.m" plots a series of examples.
 In that file, set the variable "maindir" to the folder where you have stored the supplied "Test files".

+The pdf files in this folder are generated by different sections in the runDemos.m script.